17 Oct 4 Ways That CLOs Can Improve an Elearning Program by Leading Out

 Big Brother vs Mr Keating

-Why is it that conventional elearning is more likely to be associated with the Orwellian vision than with the vision of learning presented by Mr Keating in Dead Poets Society?
+Why is it that conventional digital coaching is more likely to be associated with the Orwellian vision than with the vision of learning presented by Mr Keating in Dead Poets Society?
 Sadly, the answer is obvious.
-In commodity elearning solutions:
+In commodity digital learning solutions:

 • Users are made to work through impersonal curricula